 Concept set: The concepts that are currently in your set.

-On this page the abstracts that are currently in the set, are shown.
+On this page the references and their abstracts that are currently in the set, are shown.
 Using the radiobuttons on the left panel, you can format the output that you need.
 The default output is to show all the abstracts with citation information.
 If you need the identifiers, for example to import them into a reference manager program like EndNote, choose the PMIDS option.
 If you want to copy the abstracts directly into your document, select the Citations option.

 You can use the download button to download the abstracts to an Excel file.
-This file contains all the information on authors, journal etc. An example is shown below.
+This file contains all the information on authors, journal etc.

 For a thorough description on how to score cooccurrences, we suggest to read the introductory chapter of the PhD thesis of Stefan Evert The Statistics of Word Cooccurrences.